-- 5.1 It is the function of this Committee to review applications by so-called "public interest" inmates (other than Serious Offenders) for access to unescorted pre-release leave programs and escorted off complex projects, such applications having been referred to the Council by the Commissioner of Corrective Services NSW, for consideration and recommendation.
+- 5.1 It is the function of this Committee to review applications by so-called "public interest" inmates (other than Serious Offenders) for access to unescorted pre-release leave programs, such applications having been referred to the Council by the Commissioner of Corrective Services NSW, for consideration and recommendation.
 The expression "public interest inmate" is defined in the Operations Procedures Manual of Corrective Services New South Wales.
-Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 5.2 For the purpose of discharging this function, members of the Council convene twice each month in order to constitute the Pre-Release Leave Committee to consider such applications.
+Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 5.2 For the purpose of discharging this function, members of the Council convene fortnightly in order to constitute the Pre-Release Leave Committee to consider such applications.
 In order to qualify for consideration by the Committee, each such application must be supported in writing by relevant correctional centre staff, including the General Manager.
-During 2011 the Committee considered 198 applications for unescorted pre-release leave or escorted off complex/property permits, and in respect of 156 of such applications recommended that pre-release leave be approved.
-All of the recommendations were approved by the Commissioner (or his delegate).
+During 2013 the Committee considered 129 applications for unescorted pre-release leave, and in respect of 82 of such applications recommended that pre-release leave be approved.
+The Commissioner (or his delegate) approved 53 of these recommendations.

-Section 6: SEGREGATION REVIEW HEARINGS
+Section 6: SEGREGATION/PROTECTIVE CUSTODY REVIEW HEARINGS